WGS-TB/Borrelia/README.md

 # Inputs

-1) For every sample i, we assign a folder S_i which consists pair end reads as two seprate FASTQ files.
+1) For every sample i, we assign a folder S_i which consists two seprate FASTQ files which are pair-end reads.
 All Folders S_i's are stored in a main folder M.

 2) All sequences of the reference alleles as a nexus file.